manucarbonell/handwritten-document-synthesizer/README.md

 ### Known issues
 The following are the main known issues which need to be solved:
+- In some rare cases, two characters on different lines could be considered the same word, creating a very large bounding box.
 - When cloning a dataset, page width is not adjusted to text precisely because it can cause an error.

 ## Install dependencies